Hensonmw/BRA/README.md

     brew install blastn

-Alternatively, you can install it by first downloading the latest version from [NCBI BLAST Site](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+Alternatively, you can install it by downloading the latest version from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 Then following their commands for installing on your local computer.

 Once installed, you will need to create a database.
 This can be done by following these commands: